D1A Logo

 ACT

-When setting up the student’s account with ACT, you must enter Daniel 1 Academy’s high school code of 430-444 so that they will send a copy of your student’s scores to D1A.
+When setting up a student’s ACT account, you must enter Daniel 1 Academy’s high school code of 430-444 in order for D1A to access their scores.

 Register for ACT